 Academy & Camps Newsletters to Club members promoting Academy & Camps Programs or Club outerwear must include an unsubscribe option at the bottom of the communication in order to comply with anti-spam legislation.

 Requests to publicize programs from other Clubs and academies will generally not be allowed.
 The exceptions may include a shared program or a special circumstance that furthers the objectives of the Club.
-Initial requests of this nature should be forwarded to the Technical Director or the General Manager.
+Initial requests of this nature should be forwarded to the Technical Director or the Director of Club Operations.

 Emails sent via the firstname.lastname@example.org email must include this sentence on the footer of the email: